uikit/uikit-site/docs/pages/overlay.md

 ## Usage

 To create a position context, add the `.uk-overlay` class to an element following an image to create the overlay panel.
-To create a position context, add the `.uk-inline` class to a container element around both.
+To create a position context, add the `.uk-inline` class from the [Utility component](utility.md#inline) to a container element around both.
 Finally, add one of the `.uk-position-*` classes from the [Position component](position.md) to align the overlay.

 ```html
 <div class="uk-inline">